mohnaj-nit/thermal-images-equip/README.md

 # thermal-images-equip
 This is thermal images (IRT) dataset in the context of condition monitoring of electrical equipment--Induction Motors & Transformer.
 All artifact generated faults in this dataset are internal faults and depend on neither external pieces nor failure in initial setup electrical components.
 For the induction motor, 8 different cases of short circuit failures in the stator windings, stuck rotor fault and cooling fan failure are taken into account and for the transformer, 8 different cases of short circuit failures in common core winding are considered.
 Thermal image acquisition is done at the workbench by a Dali-tech T4/T8 infrared thermal image camera at an Electrical Machines Laboratory at the environment temperature of 23°.

+To pave the way for future research or testing AI systems, the IR-image datasets have been developed that have been made publicly available for use by researchers in this field.
+The university support repository page, as well as this page, will replicate the thermal images dataset available to public use.
+Therefore, for the reservation of the BNUT rights,  referencing this page or the relevant paper, which is going in a process of publication, is a desideratum.

 -----------------------------------------------------------------------------------------
 Thermal camera properties:
 Dali-tech T8 TIC